ECE Graduate Student Financial Awards and Opportunities

 The Naval Research Laboratory (NRL) Postdoctoral Fellowship Program is open to US citizens and legal permanent residents and offers a competitive stipend as well as insurance, relocation, and travel allowances.
 This program offers one to three year postdoctoral fellowships designed to increase the involvement of scientists and engineers from academia and industry to scientific and technical areas of interest and relevance to the Navy.
 This program has a rolling admission.
 Visit https://nrl.asee.org/ .

 American Association of University Women (AAUW) Fellowships and Grants

 AAUW has a long and distinguished history of advancing educational and professional opportunities for women in the United States and around the globe.
 It is one of the largest sources of funding for graduate women.
 Fellowship and grant recipients perform research in a wide range of disciplines and work to improve their schools and communities.
 Their intellect, dedication, imagination, and effort promise to forge new paths in scholarship, improve the quality of life for all, and tackle the educational and social barriers facing women in the United States and around the globe.

-Learn more about each of AAUW's five fellowships and grants: http://www.aauw.org/learn/fellows_directory/
+Learn more about each of AAUW's fellowships and grants: https://www.aauw.org/resources/programs/fellowships-grants/